 I wish our country would go back to being the America of my Grandparents, their parents, and even my parents; a country whose people were driven by ingenuity and creativity.
 When people looked at success as something they earned, and weren’t given.
 When children were taught that sweat and knowledge equates to accomplishment, not entitlement.
 And that the sensations you feel when dropping a check in the bank is because you made that happen, not a government bureaucrat simply looking to buy your vote.

-To read more of Randy Mitchell's writing, visit his website @ www.theinspirationalwriter.com
+Visit Randy Mitchell's website @ www.theinspirationalwriter.com

-'Inspiration For You' Copyright 2013 © Randy Mitchell.
+'Inspiration For You' Copyright 2014 © Randy Mitchell.
 'Inspiration For You' articles may be reproduced in whole under the following provisions: 1) A proper credit must be given to the author at the end of each story, along with their complete bio and a link to http://www.liveasif.org/ 2) 'Inspiration For You' content may not be arranged or "mirrored" as a competitive online service.